DayneSorvisto/characteristic-function-library/README.md

 # Algebraic Data Analysis Library

 This repository is a practical implementaton of ideas from an emerging field called algebraic statistics that can be applied to real world data.
+If you are able to use this library in a real data science project please submit a PR with your example code.

+Here are some papers related tk algebraic statistics, the mathematical foundations of this library:

 - "Algebraic Statistics" by Peter Bühlmann and Sara van de Geer.
 [PDF]
 - "Algebraic Statistics for Computational Biology" by Mathias Drton.
 [PDF]